Inhaltsverzeichnis

 Feature adoption is a critical metric that should be part of every mobile product leader’s arsenal.
 It’s a great indicator of how well your new features are received—and if they’re being incorporated into your users’ everyday workflows.

-Use analytics tools to see how your users engaged with your mobile features following previous releases, and note feature adoption drop-off in the weeks and months following the initial launch.
+Use mobile analytics tools to see how your users engaged with your mobile features following previous releases, and note feature adoption drop-off in the weeks and months following the initial launch.
 Also be sure to assess the percentage of users and customers that initially adopted those new features, compared to how many still use them today—this will give you great insight into how useful your users think your features really are.

 If possible, be sure to measure feature adoption at both the user and account level.
 This will help you create more targeted adoption campaigns (if necessary) and give you insight into how relevant various features might be to specific user groups or personas.

 Core Events are another utilization metric that can help you understand how users are engaging with your app.
 A Core Event is some kind of “terminal action” that indicates that the user has completed a workflow or achieved a valuable outcome.
 For example, completing a transaction, publishing a report, or creating a contact.
-With a tool like Pendo, you choose your own Core Events based on your product and the user actions that mean the most to your business.
+With a tool like Pendo mobile, you choose your own Core Events based on your product and the user actions that mean the most to your business.

 Once you’ve identified your Core Events, you can dig in further to understand key user behaviors—including how long it took for your users to discover or use a feature, how the experience varies for users on particular device types or operating systems, and which features get the most use on mobile.
 These kinds of data points are invaluable for shaping your roadmap and determining how to make the most important processes within your app even simpler for your users.